-Urinary tract infection (UTI) is one of the most common infections caused by bacteria.
+Urinary tract infection (UTI) is one of the most common infections caused by bacteria(1).
 It is important to verify and treat UTI adequately since untreated UTI may cause kidney damage.
 Bacterial culture of an appropriately collected and handled urine sample can provide an accurate diagnosis.
-However, transportation of urine samples from the point of care site to a laboratory may lead to incorrect results as bacteria may multiply if the samples are not transported correctly.
+However, transportation of urine samples from the sample collection site to a laboratory may lead to incorrect results as bacteria may multiply if the samples are not transported correctly(2).